 Mormon's Depository

-I find that many members of the Church are unaware of Mormon’s repository of records in the Hill Cumorah in New York, so I’m reviewing that here.
+Many people are unaware of the accounts of Mormon’s repository of records in the Hill Cumorah in New York.

-In Letter VII, Oliver Cowdery wrote that Mormon, “by divine appointment, abridged from those [Nephite] records, in his own style and language, a short account of the more important and prominent items, from the days of Lehi to his own time, after which he deposited, as he says, on the 529th page, [now Mormon 6:6] all the records in this same hill, Cumorah and after gave his small record to his son Moroni, who, as appears from the same, finished, after witnessing the extinction of his people as a nation.”
+In 1835, Oliver Cowdery published an article in which he explained that the hill Cumorah, which the Jaredites called Ramah, was the same hill in western New York where Joseph found the plates in Moroni's stone box.
+Mormon, “by divine appointment, abridged from those [Nephite] records, in his own style and language, a short account of the more important and prominent items, from the days of Lehi to his own time, after which he deposited, as he says, on the 529th page, [now Mormon 6:6] all the records in this same hill, Cumorah and after gave his small record to his son Moroni, who, as appears from the same, finished, after witnessing the extinction of his people as a nation.”

 How did Oliver know that the Hill Cumorah in New York was the one Mormon described in Mormon 6:6?
-Was he just speculating, as many of our LDS scholars and educators claim?
+Was he just speculating, as many LDS scholars and educators claim?

 _______________

 Brigham Young addressed this point in a sermon he delivered just two months before he died.
-He was organizing a stake in Davis County, Utah, on June 17, 1877, and he made these observations. [my comments in blue].
+He was organizing a stake in Davis County, Utah, on June 17, 1877, and he made these observations.
+[Comments in blue].

 “I believe I will take the liberty to tell you of another circumstance that will be as marvelous as anything can be.
 This is an incident in the life of Oliver Cowdery, but he did not take the liberty of telling such things in meeting as I take.